-In fact, while summery midi floral dresses, poplin blouses, and wicker basket bags hold their own, we believe the pieces fall and winter bring are far more exciting.
-Graphic knits, Chelsea boots, newsboy caps, faux fur accessories, velvet finishes — the choices come September are endless.
-But the most exciting, of course, is choosing your winter coat.
+While summery midi floral dresses, poplin blouses, and wicker basket bags hold their own, we actually believe the pieces fall and winter bring are far more exciting.
+Graphic knits, Chelsea boots, newsboy caps, faux fur accessories, velvet finishes — the choices come are endless.
+But the most exciting, of course, is your winter coat.

 Faux fur is synonymous with Joan Rivers and Cruella de Vil, Margot Tenenbaum and Penny Lane.
 What a crowd.
 Right now, it's more versatile than ever thanks to the likes of UK-based brands Shrimps and Charlotte Simone, but Miu Miu, Anya Hindmarch, and Dries Van Noten all showcased color pop textures for fall.
 Our favorite cuts have cute little Peter Pan collars (or no collars at all), but either way, the bolder the faux fur, the better.
 Keep snug and pair yours with cropped denim and zip-up booties.